ivoleitao/stash/packages/stash/README.md

 ## Overview

 This package provides the foundations of the `stash` caching library upon which specific implementations of storage mechanisms and 3rd party library integrations rely upon.
-It sports a in-memory implementation that is perfictly suitable for the majority of the use cases providing a rather efficient way of avoiding repeatable calls to heavyweight resources.
+It sports a in-memory implementation that is perfectly suitable for the majority of the use cases providing a rather efficient way of avoiding repeatable calls to heavyweight resources.

 ## Getting Started